 There are many benefits for you personally; a sense of purpose in a largely meaningless world, better health, less medication and the possibility of reaching your eighties without the loss of your marbles and joints, for example.

 Those who have never tasted food grown in compost, freshly picked, will never know what they are missing out on.
-The flavour of lettuce straight from the garden to the salad plate, green peas and corn without delay into boiling water, and firm new potatoes are a daily joy for those who love their food, and are prepared to spend the time in the veggie patch.
+The flavour of lettuce straight from the garden to the salad plate, green peas and corn without delay into boiling water, and firm new potatoes are a daily joy for those who love their dinner, and are prepared to spend the time in the veggie patch.

 Starchy foods have come under the hammer of late as one of the primary causes of obesity yet we find that straight from the garden they have not affected our waistlines in the slightest.